jigyasa24/Battle-of-hogwarts/README.md

-# Battle-of-hogwarts
-This is a game made in python language based on the battle of Hogwarts fought in the movie/book Harry potter and the deathly hallows.

-Characters:

-Harry,
-Neville,
-Stag (james)

-Voldemort,
-Nagini,
-Bellatrix
+The quest for horcruxes
+This is a Harry Potter trivia game, in which you help harry destroy the horcruxes and finally Voldemort by giving the correct answers.